Henrique-Potter/check-lin/README.md

     - This procedure should take about 1 minute.
     - This step will create the folders (produced and stat) containing the compiled java tests.

-4. **Executing the Java generated programs to verify for linearizability**: Now we can execute the generated java files to verify the traces for linearizability.
+4. **Executing the Java programs**: Now we can execute the compiled java files to verify the traces for linearizability.
     - Execute the following command to execute the test.

         ```